RobotsPlay/100-days-of-code/log.md

 Present illustrations with matching words with a letter missing.
 User must enter the missing letter.

+**Maybe for later?** A flash card app for helping to learn sight words.
+Could later adapt for other things like math facts.

 **Link(s) to work**: Nothing yet, it's not even the first day!